Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Approximation for Subadditive or Submodular Speeds

-Given a target makespan $C$, the algorithm runs in phases.
-In each phase, two assignment procedures are run concurrently: one that tries to assign a maximum number of jobs to individual machines within a makespan of $2C$ (described in the proof of \cref{lem:submodular:nosplitting} below) and another that tries to assign a maximum number of jobs to disjoint sets of machines within a makespan of $40C$ (described in the proof of \cref{lem:submodular:splitting}).
-As a consequence of our discussion in \cref{sec:transformation}, where we proved the existence of a well-structured assignment, at least one of these two procedures will succeed in assigning (and scheduling) at least a constant fraction of the jobs (or, if this is not the case, we can conclude that no assignment with maximum load $C$ exists).
-The algorithm uses whichever of the two procedures assigns more jobs and then continues with the remaining jobs in the next phase.
-The worst-case guarantee achieved in each phase is formalized in the following lemma.
+At the heart of the algorithm lies a subroutine that concurrently runs two assignment procedures: one that tries to assign a maximum number of jobs to individual machines within a given makespan and another that tries to assign a large number of jobs to disjoint sets of machines via a \textsc{Welfare Maximization} problem.
+These procedures are described and analyzed in \cref{sec:submodular-phase-proof}, where we show that properties of $(\alpha, \beta)$-good functions ensure that a significant fraction of the jobs can be assigned by at least one of the two procedures.
+This establishes the following lemma, whose repeated application implies \cref{thm:meta-heuristic}.